telephil9/mongrel/README.md

 - delete deletes the message

 In the pager, navigation is done using either the scrollbar or the mouse wheel.
 It is also possible to use keyboard navigation by pressing `Alt` in addition to the arrow keys, page up, page down, home and end.

+Right-clicking in the header bar (the one displaying the current mailbox name) will show a menu allowing to switch between mailboxes.

 Other shortcuts:
 - `q` will hide the pager if it is open or quit mongrel if in the index.